City Crime Score

 Frequently Asked Questions

-What is the crime rate in Shakopee?
+What types of crime are most common in Shakopee?

 What are the safest neighborhoods in Shakopee?

-Is Shakopee a good place to live?
+Is Shakopee a safe place to raise a family?